On the road to a connected vehicle future.

 Autonomous vehicles are clearly the future of transportation, and even though it will take time to get to a world where most vehicles are self-driving, the industry is on that path already.

-In the five stages of vehicular autonomy, the industry is at the second stage, one in which a car is capable of some autonomous functions, but still requires constant attention from the driver.
+In the five stages of vehicular autonomy, the industry is stepping into the third stage, one in which a car is capable of most autonomous functions but still requires attention from the driver.
 The fifth and final stage is when a car requires no input from a human to drive.

-This data will need to be uploaded to a cloud platform and analyzed via artificial intelligence, with actionable insights provided to the vehicle in near-real time to help keep passengers both safe and on time.
+In the future, autonomous vehicles will essentially become computing platforms on wheels.
+Estimates suggest that a typical autonomous vehicle will generate several terabytes of data per day.
+This data will need to be analyzed via artificial intelligence, with actionable insights provided to the vehicle in near real time to help keep passengers both safe and on time.

-When you consider how many vehicles will be on the road and the volume of data that must be handled for an efficient transportation system, the numbers are staggering.
-5G is just the beginning spectrum evolution that will pave the way for autonomous vehicles.
+Considering how many vehicles will be on the road and the volume of data that must be handled for an efficient transportation system, the numbers are staggering.
+It will require a symphony of computing power—onboard, at the edge, and in the cloud.
+5G is the thread that will knit them together.

 Without a fast, reliable network that can handle all these demands, the world of connected vehicles that we envision simply would not be possible.
-5G will help drive us to the connected vehicle future.
+5G is helping drive us to the connected vehicle future.